12 Apr Lemon Meringue Pie

 Beat the 4 egg whites in a stand mixer (or use a hand mixer) until soft peak stage.

-While still beating slowly add spoonfuls of the sugar to the whites and continue until the meringue is thick and glossy.
+While still beating slowly add spoonful of the sugar to the whites and continue until the meringue is thick and glossy.

 Bake for 20 mins until the meringue is golden.